AkashKumarRajak/E-Commerce_Sales_and_Customer_Behavior_Analysis_using_SQL-Python/README.md

-# E-Commerce Sales and Customer Behavior Analysis Dashboard using SQL & Python
+# E-Commerce Sales and Customer Behavior Analysis using SQL & Python
-# 🛒 (Ecommerce Data Analysis)
+# (Ecommerce Data Analysis)

 This project is a comprehensive analysis of an ecommerce dataset using **MySQL** for data exploration and querying, and **Python** for visualization and storytelling.